 Second Man: "Ah, if he'd a-lived till termorrer, he'd a bin jed a fortnit".

-Two fictional characters, Aynuk and Ayli [Enoch and Eli] bear the brunt of storytelling, portrayed as working class and less than the sharpest knives in the draw.
+Two fictional characters, Aynuk and Ayli [Enoch and Eli] bear the brunt of storytelling, portrayed as a pair of 'half-baked' working class characters.

 The stories and jokes are indigenous of the Black Country, some say Aynuk and Ayli are 'of Gornal' and many an argument started.